supertestnet/hoard/README.md

 - [x] Don't add last revault tx to covenantKeys array (it makes funds permanently irrecoverable)
 - [x] Add a balance display
 - [x] Add a deposit button
+- [x] When a utxo is spent, remove it from the vault's key/value store
 - [ ] Add a watchtower
 - [ ] Make the timelock configurable
 - [ ] Make the number of revaults configurable